'I feel blessed' - No deaths in Mexico passenger jet crash

-MEXICO CITY (Reuters) - Dozens of people were injured on Tuesday when a packed Aeromexico-operated (AEROMEX.MX) Embraer (EMBR3.SA) jet crashed soon after takeoff in Mexico’s state of Durango, but authorities said most were not seriously hurt and there were no fatalities.
+MEXICO CITY (Reuters) - Dozens of people were injured when a packed Aeromexico-operated Embraer jet crashed right after takeoff in Mexico’s state of Durango on Tuesday, but authorities said most were not seriously hurt and there were no fatalities.

-The mid-sized jet was almost full, with 97 passengers and four crew members, when it came down at around 4 p.m. local time (2100 GMT), Gerardo Ruiz Esparza, Mexico’s minister for communications and transportation, wrote on Twitter.
+The mid-sized jet was almost full, with 97 passengers and four crew members, when it came down at around 4 p.m. local time (2100 GMT), airport operator Grupo Aeroportuario del Centro Norte said in a statement.

-One passenger, identified as Jackeline Flores, told reporters she and her daughter escaped from a hole in the fuselage as the aircraft filled up with smoke and flames.
+Passenger Jackeline Flores told reporters the plane came down in heavy rain.
+She and her daughter escaped from a hole in the fuselage as the aircraft filled up with smoke and flames, she said.

-“A little girl who left the plane was crying because her legs were burned,” said Flores, who said she was Mexican but lived in Bogota, Colombia.
+“A little girl who left the plane was crying because her legs were burned,” said Flores, who did not give the spelling of her name and said she was Mexican but lived in Bogota, Colombia.
 The plane had barely left the ground in heavy rain when it came down, she said.

 Flores said her passport and documents burned in the fire.